AliAlsaqqa/alialsaqqa.github.io/_posts/2020-02-02-Automatic-removal.md

 {% endhighlight %}

-Heatmap with low-correlating features removed:
+Here is the heatmap with low-correlating features removed:

 ![Heatmap with some features included](/images/heat2.png)

+I hope you find the code usefull.
+IF you have any comment please leave it below!